Metric geometry of locally compact groups: Homomorphisms to and splittings

 (3) For every positive integer $m$, the automorphism of multiplication by $m$ engulfs $\Z [1/m]$ into $\Z$, in accordance with the fact that the solvable Baumslag-Solitar group is finitely presented. \end{exe}

 We can rephrase the Bieri-Strebel splitting theorem in terms of engulfing automorphisms:

 \begin{prop} Let $N$ be an LC-group, $\varphi$ a topological automorphism of $N$, and $G = N \rtimes_\varphi \Z$ the corresponding semidirect product.
 Assume that $G$ is compactly presented.
-Then one of the following holds: \begin{enumerate}[noitemsep,label=(\arabic*)] \item $\varphi$ or $\varphi^{-1}$ engulfs $N$ into some compactly generated open subgroup of $N$. \item The projection $\pi : G \twoheadrightarrow \Z$ has an essential splitting over some compactly generated open subgroup; in particular, $G$ has a non-abelian free discrete subgroup. \end{enumerate} \end{prop}
+Then one of the following holds: \begin{enumerate}[noitemsep,label=(\arabic*)] \item $\varphi$ or $\varphi^{-1}$ engulfs $N$ into some compactly generated open subgroup of $N$. \item The projection $\pi : G \twoheadrightarrow \Z$ has an essential splitting over some compactly generated open subgroup; in particular, $G$ has a non-abelian free discrete subgroup. \end{enumerate} \end{prop} \begin{proof} By the Bieri-Strebel theorem, there exists a splitting over a compactly generated open subgroup.
+If it is ascending, Corollary \ref{engulfsemidirect} implies that \ref{1DEBSrephrEngulf} holds.
+Otherwise, the splitting is essential; see Remark \ref{Alperin}(4) for the additional statement in \ref{2DEBSrephrEngulf}. \end{proof}